Shezz7/offsec/insecure-deserialization/php-deserialization.md

 $user_input = unserialize($_COOKIE['data']);
 ```

 In the above example, since the input ```data``` cookie is unserialized, an attacker could set the cookie with a serialized string.
 The string when unserialized will call the wakeup function and the ```hook``` property will get executed.
-We could inject this property with malicious code and acheive RCE as follows:
+We could inject this property with malicious code and achieve RCE as follows:

 ```php
 class Example